AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 For scalar types, i.e., those without components such as integers and enumerations, the attribute returns the *minimum* number of bits required to represent all the values of the type.
-Consider type Boolean, which has two possible values.
-One bit will suffice, and indeed the language standard requires Boolean'Size to be the value 1.
+Consider type :ada:`Boolean`, which has two possible values.
+One bit will suffice, and indeed the language standard requires :ada:`Boolean'Size` to be the value 1.

 This meaning also applies to subtypes, which can constrain the number of values for a scalar type.
-Consider subtype Natural.
-That's a subtype defined by the language to be type Integer but with a range of 0 ..
+Consider subtype :ada:`Natural`.
+That's a subtype defined by the language to be type :ada:`Integer` but with a range of :ada:`0 ..
+Integer'Last`.
-Integer'Last.
 On a 32-bit machine we would expect Integer to be a native type, and thus 32-bits.
-On such a machine if we say Integer'Size we will indeed get 32.
-But if we say Natural'Size we will get 31, not 32, because only 31 bits are needed to represent that range on that machine.
+On such a machine if we say :ada:`Integer'Size` we will indeed get 32.
+But if we say :ada:`Natural'Size` we will get 31, not 32, because only 31 bits are needed to represent that range on that machine.

 The size of objects, on the other hand, cannot be just a matter of the possible values.
-Consider type Boolean again, where Boolean'Size is required to be 1.
-No compiler is likely to allocate one bit to a Boolean variable, because typical machines don't support individually-addressable bits.
-Instead, addresses refer to storage elements, of a size indicated by the Storage_Unit constant.
+Consider type :ada:`Boolean` again, where :ada:`Boolean'Size` is required to be 1.
+No compiler is likely to allocate one bit to a :ada:`Boolean` variable, because typical machines don't support individually-addressable bits.
+Instead, addresses refer to storage elements, of a size indicated by the :ada:`Storage_Unit` constant.
 The compiler will allocate the smallest number of storage elements necessary, consistent with other considerations such as alignment.
-Therefore, for a machine that has Storage_Unit set to a value of eight, we can assume that a compiler for that machine will allocate an entire eight-bit storage element to a stand-alone Boolean variable.
+Therefore, for a machine that has :ada:`Storage_Unit` set to a value of eight, we can assume that a compiler for that machine will allocate an entire eight-bit storage element to a stand-alone :ada:`Boolean` variable.
 The other seven bits are simply not used by that variable.
 Moreover, those seven bits are not used by any other stand-alone object either, because access would be far less efficient, and such sharing would require some kind of locking to